Sapphires are a great choice

 - Sapphires come in a rainbow of colors and hues!
-If you want a blue sapphire, there are many shades of blue, from light blue to deep blue sapphires.
-Some blue sapphires have tones of grey, brown, green, or purple.
-There are so many to select from and each is individual!
+If you want a blue sapphire, there are many shades of blue, from light dark, some with tones of grey, brown, green, or purple.

-There are several factors that affect the cost of the sapphire center gemstone in your engagement ring.
-Of course, the size affects the price and is one of the most important factors in determining the price.
+Several factors affect a sapphire's cost.
+Of course, the size is one of the most important cost factors.
 Apart from the size, look at:

 - Sapphire shape